uxtxarly/uxcuellar.github.io/collections/_cases/stellar.md

   <figcaption style="margin-top:-1.5em;">Final mockups of the organizer site.</figcaption>
 </figure>

-### Things I learned
+Seven of the eight initial partners migrated to our platform, and in the following months, **more than 300 new partners started streaming their shows on Stellar**.

+### Key Takeaways

-The pandemic and its consequences forced us to work like a startup: roles were fluid and everybody had a voice in the development process.
-That wasn't an issue, and the collaboration between teammates was great.
-8 months later, I can say that was the foundation of a solid product that is going to be an important part of Goldstar's future.
+The pandemic forced us to operate like a startup: roles were fluid, and everyone had a voice in the development process.
+This wasn’t a problem—it made collaboration easier and more effective.
+Looking back after eight months, I can confidently say that this fast-paced, collaborative approach laid the foundation for a solid product that will be a key part of Goldstar's future.

 <script src="/assets/js/flickity.js"></script>